kisom/filecrypt/README.md

         -q              Quiet mode.
 Only print errors and password prompt.
                         This will override the verbose flag.

+	-t		List files in the archive.
+This acts like the list flag in tar.

         -u              Unpack the archive listed on the command line.
 Only one archive may be unpacked.